Model United Nations: Academic aspects

-Participation in Model UN is meant to foster skills in negotiation, speaking, and communication.
+Participation in Model UN is intended to develop skills in negotiation, speaking, and communication.
 Material issues of diplomacy and policy are approached through a quasi-academic process.
-In addition, crisis committees, which deal with crisis scenarios which can be contemporary or historical, can develop leadership skills, and the ability to adapt and deal with unexpected situations.
+In addition, crisis committees, which deal with crisis scenarios which can be contemporary or historical, can develop leadership skills and the ability to adapt and deal with unexpected situations.
 In preparation for a conference, topics are chosen for each committee.
 Typically, research and background guides are made available by the organizers of a conference.
 Based on these guides, delegates of each committee are often expected to research and formulate a position for the country or group they represent, and submit a position paper.
 The purpose of writing a position paper is to familiarize delegates with the substantial topics of debate, encourage academic research and writing, and to enable substantial preparation for conferences.

 Procedures

-In order to maintain decorum, most model UN committees use parliamentary procedures derived from Robert's Rules of Order.
-In addition, the United Nations has spearheaded efforts to introduce new model UN rules of procedure that are more closely aligned with those used by the actual UN.
+In order to maintain decorum, Model UN committees use parliamentary procedures derived from Robert's Rules of Order.
+In addition, the United Nations has spearheaded efforts to introduce new Model UN rules of procedure that are more closely aligned with those used by the actual UN.
 Since there is no governing body for Model UN, each conference differs in their rules of procedure.

 The following rules of procedure apply to general MUNs but may not apply to every MUN:

-Points and Motions
+Points and motions

-Points and Motions outline how topics are prioritized, the way resolutions are voted on, and how they facilitate the general flow of debate.
+Points and motions outline how topics are prioritized, the way resolutions are voted on, and how they facilitate the general flow of debate.
 Points are used to discuss topics that are outside of substantive debate.
-They are more personal, and don't require a vote.
+They are more personal and do not require a vote.
+There are several types of points, including a point of information (POI), which is asked after a speech, a point of order, a point of parliamentary inquiry, and a point of personal privilege.

 Motions are used to discuss procedural matters, and they help to further the discussion on a committee topic.
-A delegate may request the committee as a whole to perform a particular action.
+A delegate may request the committee as a whole to perform a particular action, such as moving to voting procedure.
+If a motion is objected to, it may not be entertained at the discretion of the chair.
 Most motions will require a vote in order to pass; the number of votes required to pass these motions works according to a Quorum – this is the minimum number of delegates required to make decisions in a committee.
-The motions used at any given time in a Model UN committee change, according to where the committee is with the flow of debate.
+The motions used at any given time in a Model UN committee change, according to where the committee is in the flow of debate.